-* Dynamic Asset Allocation does not insure a profit or protect against loss.
+* Dynamic Asset Allocation does not ensure a profit or protection against loss.

 Everyone talks about risk in connection with investing, but few understand how to actually define it or measure it.
 An investor may know intuitively that “safe” investments like insured bank CDs* or Treasury bills** have “low” risk, or that stocks have “high” risk, but these are vague terms.
 Higher or lower than what?
 And by how much?
 And how does one calculate the risk for a whole portfolio containing different types of investments?
 We believe a more precise method of describing risk is a statistical measure known as “standard deviation,” expressed as a single number showing how results in a given period vary from a long-term average.

 A low standard deviation number means predictable results (low risk); high standard deviation means unpredictable results (high risk).
 In the financial world, a low risk asset like U.S. Treasury bills has a long-term average return of 3.7% with a standard deviation of 3.1%***.
 One cannot precisely predict what Treasury bills will return two years from now, but there is a high probability (about two-thirds of the time) it will be in a range between 0.6% and 6.8% (3.7%-3.1%=0.6%, or 3.7%+3.1%=6.8%).
 A higher risk asset class like U.S. stocks has a long-term average return of approximately 11.8%, and a standard deviation of over 19%, meaning returns in any one year will most likely be between +31% and -7.5%, a much wider range of possible outcomes.****